malekhnovich/baseballDataVis/README.md

 I also decided to use the weight of the players because my reviewers hypothesized that heavier players would be stronger and hit more homeruns.

+<h2>What makes a Good Baseball Player at the Plate?</h2>
+It is clear that baseball players who <b>weigh more</b> are overall more likely to hit homeruns  than baseball players that are lighter.
+This makes sense that heavier players would have more power and can launch the ball farther and even out of the stadium.

+<h2> How does Handedness Affect a baseball player's ability at the plate?</h2>
+There is a clear trend among baseball players in the data that shows that right-hand hitters are overall better hitters than both left-hand hitters and 'both'-hand hitters.
+Left-hand hitters might not be as strong and have a lower batting average than right-hand hitters, but they do hit more homeruns and hit for a higher average than both-hand hitters.

 <h2>Design</h2>

 Immediately after I received the data, I knew I wanted to categorize the